Following the success of the 1st edition, we are delighted to announce our

 13:45 – 14:45 Citizen controlled data sharing governance

-14:45 – 15:30 German Digital Health Ecosystems: initiatives for advanced health data sharing and better use
+14:45 – 15:30 ECHAlliance Network of German Digital Health Ecosystems: Our network of German Ecosystems share their regional initiatives on health data and data sharing

 15:30 – 15:45 Coffee Break